 The Group develops sites for CNG stations to a 'shovel-ready' state at which point it sells them to CNG Foresight Limited, its associate company which is jointly held.
 Accordingly, CNG Foresight owns the majority of the previously developed CNG stations as well as those under construction at the end of the accounting period.
 The development of each site is then managed under fixed price engineering, procurement and construction ("EPC") agreements with CNG Foresight utilising funds provided by the Foresight Investment Group, an unrelated third party.
-Once completed the Group operates the stations on behalf of CNG Foresight for an ongoing service fee in addition to its ownership stake in the associate company.
-The Foresight Investment Group has agreed to provide funding of up to £105m to CNG Foresight in relation to this site development programme and during the year deployed an additional £33m of such funds, taking the total advanced to date up to £101m.
+Once completed the Group operates the stations on behalf of CNG Foresight Investment Group has agreed to provide funding of up to £105m to CNG Foresight in relation to this site development programme and during the year deployed an additional £33m of such funds, taking the total advanced to date up to £101m.